Great Neighborhood Grant Eligibility Requirements

 - Applicant(s) who have a claim pending or litigation pending for the repairs contemplated by this loan are ineligible.

 - Applicant(s) does not own or co-own more than one residence.
 Applicant(s) must not have any rental properties or have co-ownership in any rental properties.

 - Have a current homeowners’ insurance policy and agree to maintain homeowners’ insurance for the 5-year term of the loan.
-The homeowners’ insurance for the property requires a minimum deductible of $2,500 and a hurricane/wind storm deductible of 5% or have a policy that provides coverage that meets the assessed value of the structure.
+The homeowners’ insurance for the property requires a maximum deductible of $2,500 and a hurricane/wind storm deductible of 5% or have a policy that provides coverage that meets the assessed value of the structure.

 - Total liquid assets, excluding homestead property, may not exceed $50,000.
 Annuities, Life Insurance policies, retirement accounts, etc. are all considered liquid assets.
 No asset transfers may be made within 24 months of the grant application submittal or during the application review process.
 Any lump-sum additions to family assets, such as inheritance, insurance payments (including payments under health and accident insurance and worker’s compensation), capital gains and settlement for personal and property losses are considered liquid assets.

 - Have a household adjusted gross income that does not exceed 120% of the Area Median Income.

 Household Size Maximum Income (120% of the Area Median Income)

 - If the property is located in a flood zone, you must agree to maintain flood insurance for the 5 year term of the loan.
 Use the interactive map below to check what Flood Zone your property is located in.